 The diagnosis and treatment of growth disorders in childhood should always be managed within a specialist setting by paediatric endocrinologists and specialist nurses, although once stabilised on therapy shared care within the primary care setting can be arranged.

-This resource of 10 assessment questions is designed to test your knowledge on diagnosing and managing growth hormone deficiency.
+This resource of 10 assessment questions is designed to test your knowledge on diagnosing and managing growth hormone deficiency in childhood.
 The questions are specifically designed to test the knowledge of a healthcare professional interested in paediatric growth disorders.
 As such, the resource covers the main areas of treating patients according to NICE guidelines.